dhthwy/r/README.md

 #

-"Either way, the answer will always be the same- no.
+"Either way, even if I knew everything I needed to know, the answer will always be the same- no.

 because you always tore me down whenever I tried to step up.